fishi/UnrealCppSdk/README.md

 ## 5. Acknowledgements

-The PlayFab Unreal C++ SDK was built by [Phoenix Labs](http://www.phoenixlabs.ca/), and submitted to PlayFab November, 2015
+The PlayFab Unreal C++ SDK was built by [Phoenix Labs](http://www.phoenixlabs.ca/), and submitted to PlayFab November, 2015 On September 2017, Montana Tuska rebuilt this plugin, adding support for 4.17, and other major improvements.

 ## 6. Copyright and Licensing Information: